Black Catholicism: First seminarians and priests

 A Black Catholic, William Augustine Williams, would enter seminary in 1853, albeit in Rome due to the ongoing prohibition of black seminarians and priests in the United States.
 Near the end of his studies (and after a series of discouraging indications and comments from his superiors), he dropped out of seminary in 1862, claiming that he longer felt he had a priestly vocation.

 At least three Black Catholics (the Healy brothers) were ordained priests prior to the Emancipation Proclamation, though all three passed for white throughout their lives.
 Their race was known only to select mentors of theirs in the Church.
 One of them, James, would become in 1854 the first known African-American Catholic priest and the first such bishop in 1875.
-Another, Patrick, would in 1864 become the first black American to join a clerical religious order and the first black American Jesuit, in 1865 the first black American to earn a Ph.D, and in 1874 the first black president of a white or Catholic university in the US (Georgetown University).
+Another, Patrick, would in 1864 become the first black American to join a clerical religious order and the first black American Jesuit, in 1865 the first black American to earn a PhD, and in 1874 the first black president of a white or Catholic university in the US (Georgetown University).
 Other than these three, there are not known to have been any other Black Catholic priests in America between the first African Catholic contact in 1509 (in Puerto Rico) and the ordination of the first openly-Black Catholic priest in 1886.